JokerJosh1234/EchoBot/README.md

 ## PlayFab Integration

-EchoBot supports PlayFab API integration for enhanced functionality.
+EchoBot supports PlayFab API integration to connect to your PlayFab title and moderate players and/or the title data.

 <details>
 <summary><b>Setup and Download</b></summary>